 Strength is an essential element in climbing.
 Strength is easy to train.
 But to train strength in the right way without injuries can be a challenge.
 Often, strength training in climbing ends up with only specific strength training without a solid base of overall strength resulting in injuries.

-Whether you are a competition athlete or a recreational climber, if your physical frame is not developed properly with a suitable program at the beginning, it may limit your future progress.
-A well-planned strength program makes your whole muscle chain stronger which makes them more resistant to a maximum load (for example a comp or climbing your hardest project).
+Whether you are a competition athlete or a recreational climber, if your physical frame is not appropriately developed with a suitable program at the beginning, it may limit your future progress.
+A well-planned strength program makes your whole muscle chain stronger, which makes them more resistant to a maximum load (for example a comp or climbing your hardest project).

-We have based our strength workouts on the high intensity interval principle.
+As well as our HIIT workouts, the strength workouts are also based on the high intensity interval principle.
 Working with high loads, relatively long sets and short rest periods will build your strength and power endurance, the elements you need for climbing.
 Besides that, this way of training will be a stimulus for your brain to train it to reach your limits and improve your sporting performance.

 Strength Basics and Progressions Workouts

 The FITclimbing app contains 3 levels of Strength Basic Workouts to train strength and power endurance.
 Each level has 30 chained workouts.

 The Strength Basic Workouts allow you to become familiar with the movements and to strengthen your muscle chain.
 Like climbing moves, the movement patterns become more and more complex as they go up in number and level.